forTEXT/catma-py/README.md

 # catma-py
-a suite of classes and functions to make Python scripts interoperable with CATMA
+A suite of classes and functions to make Python scripts interoperable with CATMA.

 ## Modules